contentful/slash-developers/documentation/tutorials/ios/offline-persistence-in-ios-sdk.md

-# Offline Persistence in the iOS SDK
+---
+page: :docsOfflinePersistenceIos
+---

 There are basically two approaches for getting content for offline use (or for any use for that matter):

-- **Synchronization**, which you should use if most of your content is relevant for all users and if it is not timely.
+- Synchronization, which you should use if most of your content is relevant for all users and if it is not timely.
 Good examples for that would be a travel or reference guide.
-- **Search Queries**, which you should use if your content is timely, like a news app.
+- Search Queries, which you should use if your content is timely, like a news app.
 You would not want to synchronize all kinds of old content for new users or people who haven't used the app in a long time in this case.

 ## Synchronization